SJbrou/stanbrouwer/_posts/2024-12-01-personal-site.md

 For the <a href="https://stanbrouwer.com/reposts.html">Reposts</a> page, I wanted a way to easily update and add links on the go.
 To achieve this, I use JavaScript to fetch data from a Google Sheet via the <a href="https://developers.google.com/sheets/api/reference/rest">Google Sheets API</a>.
 This allows me to add new links by simply entering a title and URL into a spreadsheet, with the site dynamically displaying them.

 Supporting syntax highlighting and copyable code blocks turned out to be a nuissance.
 Since I plan to share a lot of code examples, I really wanted to make this feature work.
 I ran into some issues setting it up with Jekyll and Rouge.
-However, a simple solution involved using Rouge’s generated GitHub themed CSS and adding custom JavaScript to place a "Copy" button at the top of each code block.
+However, a simple solution involved using Rouge’s generated GitHub themed CSS and adding custom JavaScript to place a “Copy” button at the top of each code block.
 Now it should look great

 ```python
 # A quick example of a python code block